llmspace/transcriberv3/README.md

 ## Features

-Designed as a single-user, offline-first macOS application with no server component and no incoming network connections.
+Designed as a single-user, macOS application.

 | Category | Details |
 |----------|---------|